-The statistics set forth in this offering memorandum relating to the PRC and the property industry in the PRC were taken or derived from various government and private publications.
-Neither we, the Issuer nor the Initial Purchasers make any representation as to the accuracy of such statistics, which may not be consistent with other information compiled within or outside the PRC.
+The statistics set forth in this document relating to the PRC and the property industry in the PRC were taken or derived from various government and private publications.
 Due to possibly inconsistent collection methods and other problems, the statistics herein may be inaccurate and should not be unduly relied upon.

-In this offering memorandum, all references to "US\$" and "U.S. dollars" are to United States dollars, the official currency of the United States of America (the "United States" or "U.S."); all references to "HK\$" and "H.K. dollars" are to Hong Kong dollars, the official currency of the Hong Kong Special Administrative Region of the PRC ("Hong Kong" or "HK"); and all references to "RMB" or "Renminbi" are to Renminbi, the official currency of the People's Republic of China (the "PRC").
+In this document, all references to "US\$" and "U.S. dollars" are to United States dollars, the official currency of the United States of America (the "United States" or "U.S."); all references to "HK\$" and "H.K. dollars" are to Hong Kong dollars, the official currency of the Hong Kong Special Administrative Region of the PRC ("Hong Kong" or "HK"); and all references to "RMB" or "Renminbi" are to Renminbi, the official currency of the People's Republic of China (the "PRC").

 We record and publish our financial statements in Renminbi.
-Unless otherwise stated in this offering memorandum, all translations from Renminbi amounts to U.S. dollars were made at the rate of RMB1.00 to US\$6.7818, the rate indicated on Bloomberg on June 30, 2010.
-All such translations in this offering memorandum are provided solely for the investors' convenience and no representation is made that the Renminbi amounts or H.K. dollar amounts referred to herein have been, could have been or could be converted into U.S. dollars, or vice versa, at any particular rate or at all.
+Unless otherwise stated in this document, all translations from Renminbi amounts to U.S. dollars were made at the rate of RMB1.00 to US\$6.7818, the rate indicated on Bloomberg on June 30, 2010.
+All such translations in this document are provided solely for convenience and no representation is made that the Renminbi amounts or H.K. dollar amounts referred to herein have been, could have been or could be converted into U.S. dollars, or vice versa, at any particular rate or at all.
 For further information relating to exchange rates, see "Exchange Rate Information."

-References to "PRC" and "China," for the purposes of this offering memorandum, are to the People's Republic of China which, except where the context otherwise requires, does not include Taiwan, Hong Kong and Macau Special Administrative Regions.
+References to "PRC" and "China," for the purposes of this document, are to the People's Republic of China which, except where the context otherwise requires, does not include Taiwan, Hong Kong and Macau Special Administrative Regions.
 "PRC government" or "State" means the central government of the PRC, including all political subdivisions (including provincial, municipal and other regional or local governmental entities) and instrumentalities thereof, or, where the context requires, any of them.

-Totals presented in this offering memorandum may not tally correctly due to the rounding of numbers.
+Totals presented in this document may not tally correctly due to the rounding of numbers.